Portrait of Vilhelm Toivonen

 Recent Papers

-• • Scaffold-and-Release: When Can We Remove the Teacher from RLVR Training? — COLM 2026 submission
+• • Scaffold-and-Release: When Can We Remove the Teacher from KD-Augmented RLVR Training?
+(COLM 2026 submission, in review)

 Theses